Frequently Asked Questions

 We'll process your claim quickly and send you a reimbursement check.
 Claims are often processed in just a few days.
 Of course, if it's your first claim, we'll need your pet's medical records to complete your claim.
 We may also pre-authorize very expensive treatments (on a case-by-case basis) with your veterinarian hospital to help reduce your upfront burden.

 You can expect that we'll try to keep this process as simple as possible.
 Having pets ourselves, we want you to be able to focus on getting your pet healthy.
-After you file a claim, we will send you a confirmation email letting you know that your claim is in process.
-If you do not receive this confirmation email within 48 hours of submitting your claim, we recommend that you contact us.
-You can expect that if we have any questions, we'll contact you.
-You can also expect that we'll process the claim as quickly as possible.
+After you file a claim we will send you a confirmation email letting you know that your claim is in process.
+We will work hard to complete the processing of your claim within 10 business days.
+You can expect that if we have questions we'll contact you.

 If you have questions, you can call us at 855-898-8991 or email us at firstname.lastname@example.org.